Breathfang/BreathfangGeoNodes/README.md

   - sphinx
   - sphinx-autobuild
   - sphinx_rtd_theme
-  - pandas
   - logging
 - I recommend to debug documentation using [sphinx-autobuild](https://sphinx-autobuild.readthedocs.io/en/latest/)
 - Documentation SHOULD BE READY and COMPLETED before v3.0.0-stable

-Additional information can be found in [Contributing Guide](https://github.com/Breathfang/BreathfangGeoNodes/blob/main/CONTRIBUTING.md)
+> Additional information can be found in [Contributing Guide](https://github.com/Breathfang/BreathfangGeoNodes/blob/main/CONTRIBUTING.md)

 # Q&A (Frequently Asked Questions)
 ### How to run Guidebook preview before commit to GitHub